OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### OWASP MASVS

-- V8.3: "The app detects, and responds to, tampering with executable files and critical data within its own sandbox.".
+- V8.3: "The app detects, and responds to, tampering with executable files and critical data within its own sandbox."

 ##### CWE